Gmabatah93/PROJECT_NFL_Combine/README.md

 > **Note (pdp Continuous)**

-> **BENCH:** From EDA average Bench Reps for the entire dataset was **_21 reps_**
-> - **Both Models** captures the general shape that as bench reps increase so those the probability of a certain player being drafted.
+> **BENCH:** From EDA we saw that the average Bench Reps for the entire dataset was **_21 reps_**.
+All models capture the general relationship that as bench reps increase so those the probability of a certain player being drafted.
 > - **Random Forrest** on average all players in this dataset _based on bench reps_ are predicted to be drafted.
 It also shows that the relationship between bench reps and the probability of being drafted is monotonic.
-> - **Logistic Regression** players that have a _bench rep below 10 reps_ are predicted on average to not be drafted.
+When Bench Reps are below 15 it has the highest predicted probability on average compared to the other models.
+After 15 approaching 30 reps and more is has the lowest and starts to remain stagnant.
+> - **Logistic Regression (Full)** like random forest Logistic Regression predicted on average all players to be drafted just based on Bench Reps.
+However when Bench Reps are below 15 the predicted probability is lower then Random Forrest.
+The probability when Bench Reps between 15 and 30 is similar to Random Forrest.
+When Bench Reps are above 30 the predicted probability is greater than Random Forrest.
+> - **Logistic Regression (Simple)** When Bench Reps are below 5 the model predicts players not to be drafted.
+When bench reps are 15 reps and above this model has the highest predicted probability compared to the other two models

-> **FORTY**: From EDA average 40 time for the entire dataset was **_4.8 secs_**
-> - **Both Models** show that as 40 time increases the probability of a player being drafted decreases.
+> **FORTY**: From EDA average 40 time for the entire dataset was **_4.8 secs_**.
+All models capture the genral relationship that as 40 time increases the probability of a player being drafted decreases.
-> - **Random Forrest** shows that relationship is monotonic showing a bit of a sharp decrease as 40 time approaches 5.0 seconds.
-However **RF** still predicts in on average all players to be drafted just based on 40 time.
+> - **Random Forrest** shows that relationship is monotonic.
+However this model still predicts on average all players to be drafted just based on 40 time.
+Also the predicted probability drops steadily compared to the linear models.
+When 40 time is below 4.8 secs random forest has the lowest probability compared to the other models.
+When 40 time is above 5.0 secs it has the highest probability.
-> - **Logistic Regression** also captures the general relationship of 40 time and the probability of being drafted.
-However as 40 time approaches 5.0 seconds **Logistic Regression** starts to predict players not being drafted.
+> - **Logistic Regression (Full)** As 40 time approaches 5.0 seconds Logistic Regression (Full) starts to predict players not being drafted.
+It also has a more steep decrease compared to Random Forrest.
+Compared to the more simpler model, after 4.5 secs the Full Model as a lower predicted probability.
+> - **Logistic Regression (Simple)** This model has the highest predicted probability when 40 time is below 5.0 secs compared to other models.
+However the model does not predict players to not be drafted until 40 time approaches about 5.2 secs

-> **WEIGHT:** From EDA average Weight for the entire dataset was **_251lbs_**
-> - **Both Models** show that in general as weight increases so those the probability of a player being drafted.
+> **WEIGHT:** From EDA average Weight for the entire dataset was **_251lbs_**.
+All show the general relationship that as weight increases so those the probability of a player being drafted.
-> -**Random Forrest** shows that the relationship between weight and the probability of being drafted is monotonic. **RF** also predicts on average all players to be drafted to be drafted just based on weight.
+> - **Random Forrest** shows that the relationship between weight and the probability of being drafted is monotonic.
+As far as the amount of increase its very steady compared to the linear models.
+This model also predicts, on average just accounting for Weight all players to be drafted.
+When Weight is below 200 RF has the highest predicted probability.
+When Weight is above 250 it has the lowest predicted probability.
-> - **Logistic Regression** also captures the general shape that as weight increases so those the probability of a player being drafted.
-However, if a certain player weighs below 200 **LR** just based on weight will predict that player as not being drafted.
+> - **Logistic Regression (Full)** The slope for is much steeper than Random Forrest.
+When Weight is below 230 this model predicts on average players no to be drafted.
+When Weight is below around 230 this model has the lowest predicted probability.
+When weight is above around 250 is has the highest predicted probability
+> - **Logistic Regression (Simple)** The slope is again much steeper than Random Forrest but not as steep as the Full model.
+The Simple model only predicts on average players not to be drafted when weight is below about 180.
+When weight is above 250 the predicted probability of the Simple model is higher than Random Forrest but lower then the Full model.

 <img src="Images/PA/pdp_Conference.PNG" width="  1000">

 > **Note (pdp Conference)**

-> **CONFERENCE:**
+> **CONFERENCE:** Just based on Conference all models predict players that played for the "ELITE" conferences will be drafted.
-> - **Random Forrest**: just based on conference, shows no matter which conference the player plays for the model will predict them as being drafted, However if a player played for a school in Division I-AA, II, III the probability decreases.
+> - **Random Forrest**: shows no matter which conference the player plays for the model will predict them as being drafted, However if a player played for a school in Division I-AA, II, III the probability decreases.
-> - **Logistic Regression** predicts if the player plays for the Sunbelt Conference will have the highest probability of being drafted.
-If the player plays for the Division I-AA, II, III the player will probably not be drafted.
+> - **Logistic Regression (Full & Simple)** has a bit more variance between conferences than Random Forrest.
+It also shows that if the player plays for the Division I-AA, II, III the player will probably not be drafted.

 <img src="Images/PA/pdp_Position.PNG" width="  1000">

 > **Note (pdp Position)**

-> **POSITION:**
+> **POSITION:** Just based on Position All models show that if the player is an Offensive Lineman they have the highest probablity of being drafted.
 > - **_Random Forrest_**: in general if your just differentiating by position the model predicts all position to be drafted.
 You also don't see a lot a variability, All being around 60%.
-It does dips slightly when you look at positions (QB, RB, S, SS, TE WR).
-> - **_Logistic Regression_**: you see all lot a variability in the probability of being drafted factored by position. _Offensive Guards & Tackles_ have the highest probability of being drafted at around 70-80%.
-Edge Rushers, Long Snappers, Quarterbacks, and Safety have lowest probability of being drafted at around 20%
+> - **Logistic Regression (Full)**: you see all lot a variability in the probability of being drafted factored by position. _Offensive Linemen_ have the highest probability of being drafted at around 70-80%.
+Running backs and Wide Receivers have the lowest around 40%
+> - **Logistic Regression (Simple)**: is very similar to the Full Model, however predicted a higher probability for Running backs and Wide Receivers being around 50%.

 ### Partial Dependency: (Conference)